UnclePiw/weirdysky/Readme.txt

 License Agreement
-This software is a work developed by Miss Teejutha sithisukanake, Miss Sunanta Benjasiriwattana and Miss Varissara Arayavilaipong from Satriwithaya School under the provision of Mrs.Suthathip Namtia under "weirdy sky" entertainment software (Student), which has been supported by the National Science and Technology Development Agency (NSTDA), in order to encourage pupils and students to learn and practice their skills in developing software.
+This software is a work developed by Miss Teejutha sithisukanake, Miss Sunanta Benjasiriwattana and Miss Varissara Arayavilaipong from Satriwithaya School under the provision of Miss Suthathip Namtia under "weirdy sky" entertainment software (Student), which has been supported by the National Science and Technology Development Agency (NSTDA), in order to encourage pupils and students to learn and practice their skills in developing software.
 Therefore, the intellectual